rachaelallen91/to-do-service-sp25/docs/api/update-userid.md

 | `Content-Type`   | `application/json` | Indicates the request body format is JSON |

 ## Request body
 The request body must contain the complete user object.
-Any missing properties will be removed from the stored record.
+The request must include the complete `user` resource, otherwise it removes the missing fields from the `user` resource.

 ```json
 {